kopepod/TEC_ITESM/UF/TC2007B/FireBase/ReadMe.md

 This tutorial shows how to create an APP to read and write into a google Firebase database.

 ## Android Studio
-1. Create an empty project in Android Studio
+1. Create an _Empty Views Activity_ project in Android Studio
 2. Name the project, mine is **UsingFireBase**